-- 1. Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, the preparation for ward rounds before the commencement of ward rounds. - 2.
-Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, the performance of ward rounds. - 3.
+- Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, the preparation for ward rounds before the commencement of ward rounds. - 2.
+Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, undertaking ward rounds. - 3.
 Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, receiving or handing over information about patients between medical staff at the start or end of a shift. - 4.
-Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, the preparation of patients for medical procedures. - 5.
-Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, attending to medical emergencies or critical patient care. - 6.
-Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, the completion of patient medical records, including discharge summaries, in a timely manner. - Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, carrying out such other duties necessary for the provision of medical services by the Doctor.
+Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, preparation for medical procedures. - Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, attending to medical emergencies or critical patient care.

+- 6. Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, the completion of patient medical records, including discharge summaries, in a timely manner. - 7.
+Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, providing medical care to patients in a clinic. - 8.
+Whether the duties and responsibilities of Group Members when providing medical services included, from time to time, carrying out such other duties necessary for the provision of medical services by the Doctor.